 - Students are strongly advised to submit their complete application package EARLY.

 - Admission and class placement occurs on a first-come, first-serve basis.
 Classes fill quickly and enrollment is limited!
-Students may elect to enroll part-time for one, two or three classes daily, but all students must enroll for the full three weeks and priority is given to full-time students.
+Students may elect to enroll part-time for one, two or three classes daily, but all students must enroll for the full three weeks.

 All students who successfully complete a full course load (full-time, 4 courses) during the Bates Dance Festival may earn one Bates College credit (pass/fail), which is equivalent to 4.0 semester hours of credit.
 Requests for transcripts must be made in writing directly to the Bates College Registrar and sent via snail mail in early September.